Unic-X/Kala-Bot/README.md

 # Kala-Bot
-### Written in Python has some dalit features for nothing
+### Written in Python has some uselessfeatures for nothing

 ![gif](Examples/changToken.gif)